KurMaciej/MySQL_project/README.md

 **Demo Database:**

-The bookstore database used for the demonstration of the program's capabilities was imported from [databasestar.com](https://www.databasestar.com/sample-bookstore-database/).
+The bookstore database used in the project was imported from [databasestar.com](https://www.databasestar.com/sample-bookstore-database/).

 Below you can see a schema of the database.